iiabdulrazak/extractCommentsYT/README.md

 # ExtractCommentsYT
-Extracting Youtube Comments and doing sonme analysis to it.
+Extracting youtube comments and doing some analysis to it.